GabrielOlC/GabrielOlC/README.md

 - [ ] Maybe remove Others from this main page and give it a special page, as well more details about me in a specific page] -->

-I specialize in **transforming operational complexity into scalable systems.**
+I specialize in **transforming operational complexity into scalable, high-perfoming systems.**

 My work sits at the intersection of **Process Optimization, Data Analysis & Engineering, and Social Strategy**.
-I leverage a multidisciplinary stack to design robust solutions that empower organizations to move from reactive firefighting to structured, data-driven decision-making.
+I leverage a multidisciplinary stack to design robust, practical solutions that empower organizations to move from reactive firefighting to structured, data-driven decision-making.

-I am eager to apply these engineering principles primarily to **socially impactful environments**, including philanthropic organizations and animal welfare networks, where operational efficiency directly translates into real-world results.
+What drives me most is applying these enginnering principles primarily to **socially impactful environmnets**—particularly interested in philanthropic organizations and animal-welfare netweorks—where operational efficiency directly translates into real-world results.

 **Core Philosophy:**

 > **"Reliability is not accidental — it is engineered."**
 >
-> I strive to combine **Engineering** rigor with **Systemic Thinking** (Society 5.0) to translate subjective intuition into measurable, resilient processes.
+> I believe impactful systems come from combining **engineering** and **Society 5.0** principles with **systemic thinking**.
+It’s about turning intuition into something measurable, resilient, repeatable, and respectful.
 >
-> **My goal is to build the infrastructure that allows empathy to scale.**
+> **My goal is to build systems where empathy is designed in, not left to chance.**

 <p align="left">
   <a href="https://www.linkedin.com/in/gabrieloc-eng" target="_blank">